 I’ve been buying staples in bulk much more these days and avoiding the big supermarkets as much as possible to save the amount of plastic I use.

-I hope you learn from my mistakes and make sure you always soak them before cooking.
-Even if it’s for a few hours, trust me, you will not regret that extra time.
-I have this stew with some beautiful fresh wholemeal bread, and it’s simply to die for.
-I’m delighted with this recipe and hope you enjoy it just as much.
+I have this mung bean stew with some beautiful fresh wholemeal bread, and it’s simply to die for.
+I’m delighted with this recipe, and I hope you enjoy it just as much!

-- 2 cups mung beans (soaked for at least 3 hrs, drained and rinsed)
+- 2 cups of whole mung beans (soaked for at least 3 hrs, drained and rinsed)

 - 1/4 cup olive oil